Amazon Music Bestsellers and Deals

 SIXTIES and SEVENTIES RECORD LABELS covered by the book include: ABC, ABC/Dunhill, A&M, Anchor, Apple, Ardent, Asylum, Atlantic/Atco, Bearsville, Blue Horizon, Capitol, Capricorn, CBS, Charisma, Chrysalis, Columbia, Dandelion, Dawn, Decca, Deram (Nova), DJM, Elektra, EMI, Epic, Fantasy, Fly, Fontana, Harvest, Immediate, Island, Kapp, Liberty, London, Marmalade, MCA, Mercury, MGM, Monument, Mooncrest, Parlophone, Parrot, Polydor, Probe, Purple, Pye International, RAK, Rare Earth, RCA Victor, Reaction, Reprise, Rolling Stones, RSO, Shelter, Sire, Smash, Straight, Sussex, Track, Trojan, Uni, Vanguard, Vertigo, Verve, Virgin, United Artists and Warner Brothers

-Having worked for RECKLESS RECORDS in London for over 20 years as one of their principal Vinyl and CD buyers (one of the best secondhand record shops in the West End) and having placed over 4,180 posts for CDs, DVDs, BLU RAYs, BOOKS, TV SERIES (Hall of Fame Reviewer six times etc) - as you can imagine I come across a huge number of reissues - some far more worthy than others.
+Having worked for RECKLESS RECORDS in London for over 20 years as one of their principal Vinyl and CD buyers (one of the best secondhand record shops in the West End) and having been 'Hall of Fame' Reviewer on Amazon six times - as you can imagine - I have come across a huge number of reissues - some far more worthy than others.

 To that end I've collated together these SOUNDS GOOD books as guides to Exceptional CD Remasters offering up in-depth reviews on a wide range of titles (30 titles in the series).
 And it doesn't have to cost the earth to Sound Good either – you just need to know which CD is the right issue to buy.